jiangfengming/vue-pilot/README.md

   true | undefined | null: The navigation is confirmed.
   false: Prevent the navigation.
   location: Redirect to this location.
-            You can override the history manipulate method by providing location.method, values are: push, replace, dispatch.
+            You can override the history manipulate method by providing location.method property, values are: 'push', 'replace', 'dispatch'.

 Return value can be a Promise.
 ```